ipduh/monroe-explorer/README.md

 ## monroe-explorer.pl
 ```
 Description
-  Logs system and network setup.
+      Logs container system and network info and setup.

       Runs network probes for numbers and names set in its config, viz:
       traceroute, traceroute over TCP 80, httping, and DNS lookups.

+      Logs your public IP address.

+      Performs various checks, i.e.;
-      Logs your public IP address, checks if HTTP is proxied
+      checks if HTTP is proxied
-      and if your local caching DNS answers the same way with some open Internet caching DNS service.
+      checks if your caching DNS answers the same way with some open Internet caching DNS service.

 Usage
     Run monroe-explorer.pl without arguments.
     Edit monroe-explorer.conf to configure.
 Author
   g0, 2016, github@bot.ipduh.com
 ```